MoipatiThoobe/aws-challenge-week-4/README.md

 * Use DataSync to migrate data from on-premises (simulation) to AWS
 * Use Storage gateway to present the file system back on premises

-1. Launch 2 CloudFormation stacks, one stack will be launched in us-west-2 (this is the on-premises environment) and another stack should be launched in us-east=1 (cloud)
+1. Deploy 2 CloudFormation stacks, one stack will be launched in us-west-2 (this is the on-premises environment) and another stack should be launched in us-east=1 (cloud)

 <img width="955" alt="1" src="https://github.com/user-attachments/assets/1453896c-a090-419e-9502-00ba10955ad5" />